-At Duke, I am jointly appointed to the Pratt School of Engineering and the Kenan Institute for Ethics.
+At Duke, I am appointed to the Pratt School of Engineering and the Kenan Institute for Ethics.
 I consult with engineering faculty on ethics, design courses and programming to cultivate positive character traits, teach students, and engage in research (mostly in applied ethics, political philosophy, and pedagogy).

 I live in Durham with my wonderful wife, joyful son, and baby daughter.
 We enjoy reading and spending time in nature.